Breadcrumb

 Air France – KLM is pursuing an active policy of renewal and modernization of its fleet, thus contributing to the improvement of its energy efficiency and the reduction of its environmental footprint.

-- for Air France: long-haul, took delivery of eight new A350-900s; Four Airbus A320 family were sold or returned to their owners, as well as three A330s and two A380s;
+- for Air France: long-haul, took delivery of 6 new A350-900s; eleven Airbus A320 family were sold or returned to their owners, as well as four A330s and two A380s;

-This ambitious fleet modernization will continue in 2025 and the following years with the receipt of the Airbus A321neo, A320neo, and A220 to renew the medium-haul fleet, the Embraer 195 E2 to renew the regional fleet, and the Airbus A350 to renew the long-haul fleet.
+This ambitious fleet modernization will continue in 2026 and subsequent years with deliveries of Airbus A321neo, A320neo and Airbus A220 aircraft to renew the medium-haul fleet, Embraer 195-E2 to renew the regional fleet, and Airbus A350 to renew the long-haul fleet.

-At December 31, 2024, the aircraft in the fleet had an average age of 13.9 years, with 12.0 years for the long-haul fleet and 16.6 years for the medium-haul fleet.
+At December 31, 2025, the aircraft in the fleet had an average age of 13.5 years, with 12.4 years for the long-haul fleet and 14.8 years for the medium-haul fleet.
+At December 31, 2024, the aircraft in the fleet had an average age of 13.9 years, with 12.0 years for the long-haul fleet and 16.6 years for the mediumhaul fleet.

 - Long-haul